rjdkmr/gmx_clusterByFeatures/docs/commands/hole.rst

 ``-pdb sphpdb.pdb``
 ~~~~~~~~~~~~~~~~~~~~~~
 Output PDB file containing coordinates of sphere inside the channel/Cavity.
-Radius of these spehere is channel/cavity radius.
+Radius of these sphere is channel/cavity radius.
 This file can be used to visualize whether obtained radii are from inside
 the intended channel/cavity.